 How can I use the OSCE stations platform to practice with others in a group?

-Our OSCE stations platform is great for practising OSCEs in a group with others!
-How you use the platform depends on your own preference, how big your group is, and whether you are practising remotely.
-We've outlined some options below!
+Our OSCE Stations platform is a great tool for practising OSCEs in a group setting.
+How you use it depends on your preferences, group size, and whether you're practising in person or remotely.
+Below are several options to help you get started.

-You can split into smaller groups of 2+, and use group practice mode within that group.
+Divide into smaller groups of 2+ people and use Group Practice Mode within each group.

 There are a couple of options then for how you deliver the mock OSCE: